-There is nowhere dark to perform an ophthalmological examination.
+What if there is nowhere dark to perform an ophthalmological examination?

 Try using a coat to provide a dark environment but if it is not sufficient then make a note in the accompanying letter.
 It is worth sending a letter prior to the inspection that a darkened area is required.